The Quality Control (QC) Checklist:

-Sometimes, a job walks in the door and the footage was improperly prepared resulting in a low quality image (or seriously restricting our color grading options) forcing us to ask the question:
+Sometimes, a job walks in the door and the footage was improperly prepared, resulting in a low-quality image (or seriously restricting our color grading options) forcing us to ask the question:

 Should I Reject My Client’s Footage?

 Let’s face it, professionals need to be deadline- and budget-aware.
 We can’t reject every project that walks into our suite, simply because they didn’t spend 5 hours relinking to the camera original footage.
-That’s their decision to make, if the time is worth the hit on their budget?
+That’s their decision to make if the time is worth the hit on their budget?

 And in our world of crazy deadlines and last-minute bookings, I usually find out camera formats, workflows or major details until just before a project starts.
 This limits my input on offering up my preference for the best results.

-Sometimes we end up working on ProRes or DNxHD flattened movies (which is great as a speedy workflow since no conform is required) but sometimes the process of making that ProRes or DNx ‘master’ is seriously compromised.
+Sometimes we end up working on ProRes or DNxHD flattened movies (which is great as a speedy workflow since no conforming is required) but sometimes the process of making that ProRes or DNx ‘master’ is seriously compromised.

 In those moments, when clients have access to higher quality camera originals but want me to work on a lower quality pre-processed image, I have a choice to make:

 • Do I force the client to get me those camera originals and reconform?

 • Or do I work with what I have while letting the client know we could do better?

 Personally?
 I never refuse to work on the footage but if I feel like the piece will strongly benefit from going back to the source footage to fix a major error I will fight for my corner.